kimsQ/rc/docs/components/collapse.md

 group: components
 ---

-The ratchet-plus collapse plugin allows you to toggle content on your pages with a few classes thanks to some helpful JavaScript.
+The kimsQ RC collapse plugin allows you to toggle content on your pages with a few classes thanks to some helpful JavaScript.

+{% capture callout-include %}{% include callout-danger-plugin-dependency-transitions.md %}{% endcapture %}
+{{ callout-include | markdownify }}

 ## Contents